Progress Singapore Party: 2019: Beginnings and first General Elections

-2020 Singaporean General Election

-During the 2020 general election, the party garnered 48% of the votes in West Coast GRC, allowing them to claim 2 Non-constituency Member of Parliament (NCMP) seats in the 14th Parliament of Singapore.

-Pre-election

-On 29 September 2019, Tan led about 300 party members and volunteers in PSP's first official island-wide walkabout.
+On 29 September, Tan led about 300 party members and volunteers in PSP's first official island-wide walkabout.
 The walkabout called "29 on 29" was conducted at 29 constituencies (16 Group Representative Constituencies and 13 Single Member Constituencies).
 PSP assistant secretary-general Anthony Lee said that the PSP sent out a friendly note as a form of courtesy to let the other opposition parties know of its walkabout plans and that the PSP will continue to work with other opposition parties and wishes to maintain a good relationship with them.
 Tan did not rule out the possibility of having an opposition coalition for the next General Election.
 Ravi Philemon (former Singapore People's Party's member) noted that Tan has been accepted as the leader of the opposition by the other opposition parties.

 In October 2019, the party put out calls for volunteers to join the party as polling and counting agents, ahead of other political parties.
 The party regarded both play an important role in the electoral process.

 On 4 November 2019, PSP called for an opposition alliance meeting which representatives from seven opposition political parties attended.
 It was a private meeting.
 According to Tan, the meeting was to discuss future plans and to get to the members of the various parties to get to know one another.

 On 9 November 2019, Progress Singapore Party began its second island-wide walkabout.
 About 220 party members and volunteers took buses and trains to travel around the island.

 On 12 January 2020, the party had their second door-to-door house visits at West Coast GRC which was led by Tan and joined by more than 200 members and volunteers.
 The event involved 22 teams and covered 50 residential blocks.
 A walkabout of about 40 members was also conducted in 2019 within the same GRC.

-Pre-nomination day events
+On 17 January, at its new year dinner, the party announced a reshuffling of leadership.
+Two central executive committee members (CEC) stepped down and five new members joined the party's CEC.
+Tan said "I am looking for a team to mentor, so many have stepped forward...
+PSP is now managed by a team.
+It is not just the Tan Cheng Bock party, it is the people's party."
+The party's theme song "March of Change" and party mascot "Otica" was also unveiled.
+On 27 January, PSP officially opened its new headquarters at Bukit Timah Shopping Centre.
+Tan mentioned that the party intends to stay for the long haul and that the headquarters will host party talks and seminars.